dbt-msft/jaffle_shop_mssql/training.md

       * Follow the same steps as the previous model.
 You will notice some Jinja code in this fiile.
 Jinja is a web template engine for Python and allows you to do for loops, like in this example, which is helpful to shorten repetitive code that can take up several lines in your code base - pretty powerful stuff!
 Alieu will go more in depth on Jinja in a later session!
    2. Do "Select Top 1000" on the `customers` and `orders` tables in Azure Data Studio or SSMS under **Tables** and take a look at these tables.
    3. *Note: If you're wondering what dictates whether a dbt model gets turned into a table or view, check out `dbt_project.yml`.
 You can see on lines 21-27 that we can choose which which SQL files will get materialized to a table or view at the model level.
 In our case, we set all the files in the `staging` folder to be views, and the rest as tables.*
 4. Congrats!
-You finished creating your first dbt project!
+You finished creating your first dbt project! :tada:
    1. Run `dbt run`.
 Without the model parameter like in previous examples, this allows **all** the SQL files under the `models` folder to get materialized in SQL Server.
 Now, `customers` and `orders` are both materialized with one command, along with their parent tables.

-#### 2. Exercises
+## 3. Exercises

 Now that you have a basic understanding of how to create models, lets make some on your own while flexing your SQL muscles!

 Create models that solve each of the following scenarios.
-For each of the models, create a new SQL file by right clicking the `models` directory and giving each a relevant name:
+For each of the models, create a new SQL file by right clicking the `models` directory and giving each a relevant name.

 1. Which payment method was the most popular in March 2018, and who are those people that used that payment method during that time?
+5. The `customers` table contains quite a few CTEs.
+Can you break up that file into multiple files so that there is 1 CTE containing transformations per file?
+I'm picturing 3 total files.
+For more information on the use of CTE's in dbt projects, check out [this section](https://docs.getdbt.com/docs/guides/best-practices#break-complex-models-up-into-smaller-pieces) of the dbt best practices page.
 2. Edit the `stg_payments` table so that the amount column is converted to Euros (imagine it was in USD before; 1 USD = 0.85 Euro).
 2. What were the most recent dates of each order status?
 Order the results by date.
 4. On average, how much does each customer spend per order?
 Please show the first name and last name initial in one column and order it by that column alphabetically.
-5.

-### Additional Resources
+## 4. Additional Resources

 - [Claire's classic text + video walkthrough](https://docs.getdbt.com/tutorial/setting-up) - check this out if you want to learn how to set up and deploy a dbt project using BigQuery (flip through the modules under "Getting Started" on the left)
 - [Kyle's amazing course](https://courses.getdbt.com) - this course shows you how to use dbt cloud and goes over some fundamental concepts around dbt
 - [thorough docs worth going through](https://docs.getdbt.com/docs/building-a-dbt-project/projects) - these are great overviews about modeling, testing, documentation, sources, and other additional topics we did not cover (flip through the topics under "Building a dbt Project" on the left)

-## 3. dbt+msft better together
+## 5. dbt+msft better together

 - [the dbt viewpoint](https://docs.getdbt.com/docs/about/viewpoint)
 - [dbt-utils](https://github.com/fishtown-analytics/dbt-utils)